-The application should include a project budget (see Attachment F) with justification using the provided template.
-The project budget and budget justification should be directly aligned with the work plan and project description.
-All expenses should relate directly to achieving the key grant outcomes All expenses should relate directly to achieving the key grant outcomes including:
+The application should include a project budget (see Attachment F) with all applicable justifications using the provided template.
+The project budget and justification should be directly aligned with the work plan and project description.
+All expenses should relate directly to achieving the key grant outcomes of the scope of services.

-- Serving 25 unique/ unduplicsated TAY in the first year of funding and 40 unique/ unduplicsated TAY in subsequesnt funding periods - Offering early access to evidence-based treatments to help CHR-P young adults - Minimizing the duration of untreated psychosis (DUP) and SUD - Building resiliency and skills (including educational, occupational, and social functioning - Educating young adults, their families, and the community at large on SMI, SUD, and psychosis.
 The budget should reflect a 12-month period.
 Personnel charges must be based on actual, not budgeted labor.
 Salaries and other expenditures budgeted for in the grant must be for services that will occur during the 12-month grant period.